cbseirani/weather_api_net9/README.md

 # Weather App Backend
-Sample .NET9 REST API with a gRPC service tracking a user's weather searches w/docker compose
+Sample .NET9 REST API with a gRPC service tracking a user's weather searches w/docker compose.

+The UI can be found in this repo: https://github.com/cbseirani/weather_ui_angular19

 ## Features:
   - __Presentation:__ Weather REST API